Icoder9699/lemon-vanilla-js/README.md

 # lemon-vanilla-js
-<h1>Lemon - websilte created by simple way with html, scss and JS.</h1>
+<h1>Lemon - website created by simple way with html, scss and JS.</h1>